rrwick/Deepbinner/training_instructions.md

 By running Porechop with its highest verbosity (`--verbosity 3`), we produce an output with all of the information we need.
 CNN demultiplexer will read the Porechop output file, so we can delete the binned reads after it finishes.

 The `--require_two_barcodes` option ensures that reads are only given a barcode bin if they have a good match on their start and end.
 This serves two purposes.
 First, it makes binning stringent, reducing the risk of misclassified reads.
-Second, allows us to use each read for training both the read start and read end CNNs, simplifying the process.
+Second, allows us to use each read for training both the read start and read end CNNs, simplifying the process. __Do not use this option if you are preparing rapid barcoding data, as there are no end-barcodes for rapid reads.__

 The `--no_split` option turns off Porechop's middle-adapter search and we use it here simply to save time.
 A chimeric read with a middle adapter is not a problem for our training set.